pandas-dev/pandas/doc/source/user_guide/options.rst

                                                         As `xlwt <https://pypi.org/project/xlwt/>`__
                                                         package is no longer maintained, the ``xlwt`` engine will be removed in a future version of pandas.
-As this is the only engine in pandas that supports writing in the xls format, this option will also be removed.
+Since this is the only engine in pandas that supports writing to ``.xls`` files,
+                                                        this option will also be removed.

 io.excel.xlsm.writer                    openpyxl     The default Excel writer engine for